danielmartin/swift-helpful/swift-info/README.md

 ## Emacs

+Note that if you are using `swift-info` as part of the `swift-helpful` Emacs package you don't need to follow these instructions because everything is configured automatically as part of the package installation and load.

-If you use Emacs, you can add this Info manual to the list of existing manuals:
+You can add this Info manual to the list of existing manuals:

 ```elisp
 (add-to-list 'Info-directory-list "<Path to swift-info repository>")